 For development and testing to be efficient, you can automate app deployment and make it part of a continuous integration/continuous delivery (CI/CD) pipeline.
 But in order to choose the right tooling and to build a CI/CD pipeline, you must first identify how to run the app in production and which approach to deployment you want to take.

-This article looks at the various ways you can run .NET apps and deploy them on GCP, including the conditions for when each option is suitable.
-At the end, your deployment options are summarized in a decision tree to help you decide which GCP components and approaches are best for your .NET app.
+This article looks at the various ways you can run .NET apps and deploy them on Google Cloud, including the conditions for when each option is suitable.
+At the end, your deployment options are summarized in a decision tree to help you decide which Google Cloud components and approaches are best for your .NET app.

 There are two basic ways to conduct automated deployment of an app.
 The deployment package is either pushed to the app servers, or the app servers pull the app package from a known location.
 The following sections discuss differences between these two models.